Arghba/KF1066/VeryAnnoying/VariousQOL_Fixes.md

 # GameLenght Controll From MapVote
 ### Genaral Information
-Currently you can not change game lenght from map vote, only from web admin / KillingFloor.ini.
+Currently you can not change game lenght (Short, Mid, Long) from map vote, only from web admin / KillingFloor.ini.
 Because of that you can't have a server with both 7 and 10 wave votings.
 This complicates things too much and is very illogical.

 ### Proposed Solution
 `KFMod/KFGameType.uc#658`